ChiWang/DmpSW/README.md

     2.  install whole DMPSW,
         execute "scons" at current directory

-    3.  install some certain packges of DMPSW, execute "scons package=package_1,package_2,package_3" at current directory

         Then, DMPSW will ask you where to install it, the default prefix=/usr/local

+    NOTE: If you want to re-install some certain packges, later execute "scons package=package_1,package_2,package_3" at current directory

 Set Environment